-Toni Brattin, author of the not yet published children’s picture book Who Cut the Cheese?, provided this review of former literary agent Mark Malatesta.
+Toni Brattin, author of the children’s picture book Who Cut the Cheese? (not yet published), provided this review of former literary agent Mark Malatesta.
 Toni worked with Mark, resulting in her being offered representation by literary agent Terrie Wolf with AKA Literary Management.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Toni Brattin.

 Mark Malatesta Review by Toni Brattin